agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 All the above values in the table and in this essay have some uncertainty in them and some of the values are outright guesses.
-In all cases I have not considered the probablity of loosing jobs or the EA movement going down or the result of there being an economic crisis.
+In all cases I have not considered the probability of loosing jobs or the EA movement going down or the result of there being an economic crisis.
 I assumed that these would count the same for both the careers under consideration.
 Since the Effective Value for both careers seem